TSX Venture Exchange Stock Maintenance Bulletins | 08.01.20 | finanzen.at

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerUS-Börsen schließen schwächer -- ATX schlussendlich tiefer -- DAX beendet Handel in Grün -- Asiens Börsen freundlich
+Börse aktuell - Live TickerWall Street legt schlussendlich zu -- ATX letztlich mit kleinem Zuschlag -- DAX beendet Handel höher -- Asiens Börsen schließen in Rot

-Der Wiener Aktienmarkt konnte sich am Dienstag nicht klar für eine Richtung entscheiden, wogegen der deutsche DAX zulegte.
-Die Wall Street präsentierte sich zurückhaltend.
-Die asiatischen Börsen zogen im Dienstagshandel an.
+Nach Irans Raketenschlag: Wiener Aktienmarkt am Mittwoch mit leichtem Plus.
+DAX konnte die Vorzeichen ins positive wechseln.
+An der Wall Street herrschte eine positive Tendenz.
+Die asiatischen Börsen gaben im Mittwochshandel ab.